07 Mar The Dangers of Small Data Sets for Decision-Making

 Waiting for the punchline?
-The only punch here went to the CEO’s budget.
+The only punch here lands on the CEO’s budget.

-Sample size is a count the of individual samples or observations in any statistical setting.
+Sample size is a count of individual samples or observations in any statistical setting.

-Small numbers raise statistical issues, and as a result, they alter the accuracy and usefulness of the data.
-Many problems with reliability arise with small numbers.
+Small numbers raise statistical issues and alter the accuracy and usefulness of your data.
+Lots of reliability problems arise with small numbers.
 These issues are due to the fact that rates and percentages are subject to random variation.
 Thus, these numbers often fluctuate.

 Percentages don’t mean a lot if you remove context.
 We recommend always looking at percentages with the corresponding hard numbers.
 Growth is relative.
-All that data might appear impressive until you assess the context.
+All those percentage increases might appear impressive until you assess the context.

 Placing too much emphasis on small data sets may lead to poor decisions about budget allocation.
 Just as important, you may miss important contextual questions that, when answered, will help you improve.

 Digital marketing numbers fluctuate, and that’s okay!
 Although all data is important, the most significant guideline is how to look at your data and what you do with that data.

 So how do you avoid making big decisions based on small numbers?
 Shift the conversation away from impressive looking percentages and focus on real numbers.